-If you have a minimum of a 2:2 in your undergraduate degree, a Master's or a PhD, in a subject area relevant for teaching English, you may be eligible for a bursary from the National College for Teaching and Learning (NCTL).
-For 2018 entry this bursary is £15,000.
+If you have a minimum of a 2:2 in your undergraduate degree, a Master's or a PhD, in a subject area relevant for teaching English, you may be eligible for a bursary from the Department for Education (DfE)

-At least 120 days across a minimum of two placements, in line with the NCTL requirements, supported by a subject mentor in your school and a personal development tutor at the University.
+At least 120 days across a minimum of two placements, in line with the DfE requirements, supported by a subject mentor in your school and a personal development tutor at the University

-We’re proud of our high employability rates, with 98 per cent of the School’s postgraduate students in employment or further study six months after completing their course (DLHE survey results 2014/15).
+We’re proud of our high employability rates, with 99% of PGCE Secondary Education students in employment or further study six months after completing their course (DLHE survey results 2016/17)

-Gain Master's level credits gained as part of this course that you can then use towards a full Master's degree, such as our Master’s in Teaching and Learning or Educational Leadership.
+Gain Master's level credits gained as part of this course that you can then use towards a full Master's degree

 If you’ve got any questions about the course, we’d love to hear from you.
 Please email the Course Director: Fiona Darby.